lhf-labs/finance-news-analysis-bert/README.md

+# FinEAS: Financial Embedding Analysis of Sentiment
-# BERT for Finance News Analysis
+(SentenceBERT for Financial News Sentiment Regression)

 This repository contains the code for generating three models for Finance News Sentiment Analysis.

-The three models implemented are:
+The models implemented are:
 - A SentenceBERT with simple classifier.
 - A BERT with simple classifier.
 - A simple Bi-directional Long-Short Term Memory (LSTM) network.
+- FinBERT from HuggingFace.
+- SentenceBERT from HuggingFace

 ## Results
 We used three partitions of the datasets from the February 11th, 2021.
 6 months previous to that date,